Updated on October 3rd, 2023

 - Theft of any amount of "gold duct, amalgam, or quicksilver;" and (9) Theft of a dog whose value exceeds $400.00.

-Call 619-493-1207 or use our contact form to speak directly to a San Diego grand theft auto law firm experienced in all types of theft.
+Call 619-493-1207 to speak directly to a San Diego grand theft law firm who might help you with all types of theft charges.